ouvroir/IIIF/documentation/righettino-archive.md

   To avoid rescaling problems of the SVG, two paths have to be exported from Photoshop: one for the element (extract of the View of Turin) and one rect providing the size of the image.

-#### Future developements
+#### Future developments

-Project won't be maintained unless funding is raised.
-No further improvements have been planned.
+Project won't be maintained unless there is additional funding.
+No further improvments have been planned.

 ## Founding institutions, contributors
 ### Financial support